Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Results of Evaluation

-\xhdr{Models predict causality when none is present} Alarmingly, in the Placebo Test (\sect\ref{task:null}), every model except \hbert failed to include the (correct) null hypothesis ($ATE=0$) in their 95\% confidence intervals (Fig.~\ref{fig:results}n,o), including high accuracy models using bigram features (Fig.~\ref{fig:results}m).
-This result is of greatest concern, as eight out of nine methods falsely claim a non-zero effect.
+Alarmingly, in the Placebo Test, every \new{method} except \hbert's stratified estimate failed to include the (correct) null hypothesis ($ATE=0$) in their 95\% confidence intervals \new{across both datasets} (Fig.~\ref{fig:results}n,o), including high accuracy \new{methods} using bigram features (Fig.~\ref{fig:results}m).
+This corresponds to incorrectly rejecting the null hypothesis of no causal treatment effect at the common p-value threshold of 0.05.
+This result is of greatest concern, as 8/9 methods falsely claim a non-zero effect.